Bad Gastein | Creativity, Culture, Glamour + Heritage | The Aficionados

 Bad Gastein: Habsburg glamour dusted with Wes Anderson

-Affectionately known as the Monte Carlo of the Alps and the playground of the royals and the Habsburgs, Austria's Bad Gastein is a wunderkammer of faded romantic glamour and energetic creativity - wrapped by a natural canvas of mountains.
+Affectionately known as the Monte Carlo of the Alps and the playground of the royals and the Habsburgs, Austria's Bad Gastein is a Wunderkammer of faded romantic glamour and energetic creativity - wrapped by a natural canvas of mountains.
 It's hard to describe in full without having visited this resort legend.
-The recent popularity of the 'Berlin" crowd has re-established Bad Gastein as the melting pot of culture, heritage meets cool.
+The recent popularity of the 'Berlin" crowd has re-established Bad Gastein as the melting pot of culture; heritage meets cool.
 Located in the heart of the Hohe Tauern National Park, the town's iconic cluster of belle-epoque buildings, church spires, narrow streets curling around historical landmarks, and a 'Wes Anderson' colour palette add to the irresistible charm.
 So far, so fairy-tale.

 Add to the mix a waterfall that literally crashes through the town’s centre and the emergence of a steamy hot spa and thermal waters, we can start to understand why royals, creatives, musicians and film types have been drawn here for centuries.

-And it seems as soon as the secret was out, old-school celebs, princesses, Tsar’s, Kings and playwrights couldn’t be kept away.
-Like a faded copy of Who’s Who, the town welcomed the rich, famous and crowned, including Empress Elisabeth of Austria, Otto von Bismarck, King Faisal of Iraq, with a trail of artists following the whirlwind such as Henrich Mann and W. Somerset Maugham.
+And it seems as soon as the secret was out, old-school celebs, princesses, Tsar, Kings and playwrights couldn’t be kept away.
+Like a faded copy of Who’s Who, the town welcomed the rich, famous and crowned, including Empress Elisabeth of Austria, Otto von Bismarck, and King Faisal of Iraq, with a trail of artists following the whirlwind such as Henrich Mann and W. Somerset Maugham.

 But with its shifting fortunes came an alluring appeal of a different kind, with the belle-époque buildings holding their charm today.
 The old-school, slightly crumbing with romance, were built at the height of the 1900s, all of which bear more than a striking resemblance to Wes Anderson’s Grand Hotel of Budapest and looking around you can see how this specific style has become a ‘look’ today.